Although a lovely full sound is awesome…

 The VE-20 also has a neat looping feature to build up a track and jam along yourself.
 Not something I’ve used on a gig, but it’s great fun to practice with.

 There are several other effects pedals with these functions to consider if you’re looking for this type of device, but for me, the Boss VE-20 has the right combination of features and is very robust and reliable.

 Another option for controlling your own effects is to simply use a rack mounted effects unit.
 Again there are tons of options on the market with prices ranging from £150 upwards to thousands of pounds.
 The quality of the circuitry has a big impact on the price with the more expensive units producing a much cleaner sound.
 That being said, even lower priced units will deliver a good result for most situations these days.

 With either a pedal or an effects rack unit, you simply connect your saxophone microphone to the unit, then the unit to the mixing desk or amplifier.
 If you like the flexibility of changing the effects settings easily and discretely during a performance, then the saxophone pedal style unit is the one to go for.
 Conversely, some people would argue that a rack unit will give you a better quality of sound and is more likely to be used for recording as well as live performing.
 With the huge range of products on the market I would definitely suggest spending some time reading reviews and checking out demos of the various devices online before making your decision.

 One final bit of advice: remember that less is more with effects!
 Used sparingly, effects can enhance your sound without completely distracting the listener.
 Refer to your favourite recordings to get an idea of what sound you are going for and if you’re unsure, use a little less!

 Get access to our entire Sax School lesson library including courses on Growls, fall-offs and bends, how to improve your tone, improvising skills and so much more.
-All this plus tutor support and community access with your 14-day free trial.
+All this plus tutor support and community access.